sobhardwaj/loopback-next/docs/site/migration/auth/passport.md

 - One of the endpoints is for redirecting to the external provider app and the other is for getting called back by the external app.

-  - Create a controller with authentication endpoints as in below example
+  - Create a controller with authentication endpoints as in below example:

     - A method to redirect to the third party app (method `loginToThirdParty` in the below example)